-Allows you to set the memory clock speed to either 66MHz or equal to the CPU clock speed, depending on your memory speed.
+Allows you to set the memory clock speed to match Host Clock or to one of the preset clock speeds.

 Memory Hole

 This option specifies the location of an area of memory that cannot be addressed on the ISA bus.
 The settings are Disabled, 512KB-64KB, or 15MB-16MB.